BND Hamburger Icon

 Open row

-Simple, secure, and cost-effective, Splashtop is the best remote computer access solution for small businesses with teams that split their work time between home and the office.
+Simple, secure and versatile, Splashtop is the best remote computer access solution for small businesses with teams that split their work time between home and the office.

 Plus Sign Pros

-• Splashtop supports all major operating systems and devices, along with a variety of accessories that connect to your devices, so you can work smoothly whether in or out of the office.
+• Splashtop supports most major operating systems and devices along with a variety of add-ons.
+So, you can work smoothly whether in or out of the office.

-• Splashtop can handle demanding graphics with up to 60 fps.
+• Splashtop can handle demanding graphics with up to 240 fps, with some plans offering 4:4:4 color accuracy and high-fidelity audio support.

 • Splashtop keeps data safe with stringent security measures.